chitranshsaxena12/PDF-Web-Video-Q-A-Chatbot/README.md

 2. Install the required dependencies.
 3. Run the application and start interacting with the chatbot.

-Here are some Images of use cases
+Here is the interface image
 ![image](https://github.com/chitranshsaxena12/QueAns_Chatbot_with_pdf_web_video/assets/99011555/16c3026b-2682-464d-9c81-507be416bc7e)